 - Consequences of infection include severe pneumonia, shock, and internal bleeding.
 Death occurs in up to 60% of untreated bubonic plague cases and in 100% of untreated pneumonic plague cases.

-- Prevention includes avoiding risk areas and contact with rodents or dead animals in affected areas, wearing long sleeves and long pants, using personal protective measures against flea bites, observing good respiratory hygiene (cough and sneeze etiquette), and frequent, thorough handwashing.
+- Prevention includes avoiding risk areas and contact with rodents or dead animals in affected areas, wearing long sleeves and long pants, using personal protective measures against flea bites, and observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.

 - No effective vaccine is currently available.